 In Mark 2, the Bible records the story of four able-bodied men and their friend with a disability.
 Eager for their friend to see Jesus, the talk of the town in Capernaum (kuh-per-ney-uhm), the men carried him on a mat to a home where Jesus was teaching.
 Moved by their bold faith, Jesus restored the man with a disability to wholeness and health.
 We call Young Life’s ministry with adolescents with disabilities “Capernaum,” because we don’t think intellectual or developmental limitations should keep anyone from the presence of the One who promises fullness of life.
 Young Life Capernaum gives young people with intellectual and developmental disabilities the chance to experience adventure, friendship and the love of Christ.

-In Africa, leaders are responding to large-scale challenges within the region, which are taking our leaders into refugee camps and internally displaced persons.
+In Africa, Young Life leaders are responding to large-scale challenges within the region, which are taking our leaders to refugee camps and internally displaced persons.
 As reported in global media, severe drought has led to full-blown famine across widespread regions of Africa.
 Young Life leaders are going to these camps, reaching out to the teens who have little to do there, getting to know them, hanging out and hearing their stories and the stories of their families.

-Our prison ministry developed in Ethiopia in May 2016.
+Our prison ministry developed in Ethiopia in May of 2016.
 During this time, the government declared a state emergency due to political tensions, putting restrictions on large-scale public gatherings of young people.
 Many young people have been arrested and imprisoned because they oppose the government.
 These prisons are often understaffed and under-resourced, which is where we step in.
-In July 2017, Young Life leaders in Ethiopia put on a day camp in an Addis Ababa prison that had 150/200 kids attend.
+In July of 2017, Young Life leaders in Ethiopia put on a day camp in an Addis Ababa prison that had 150/200 kids attend.
 Leaders made delicious meals, put on four clubs, played field games and even had small group time for the students.
 Seventy-six kids accepted Christ, and 50 kids have been released early due to “good behavior” since this new Young Life ministry began.